- Prospective Members

 - Iowa State University has a zero-tolerance policy regarding hazing.

-- The Greek community shares the university definition of hazing, "Hazing is any intentional, knowing, or reckless action, request, or creation of circumstances that: endangers the health or safety of any individual, causes or presents a substantial risk of physical injury, serious mental distress, or personal humiliation to any individual, or involves the destruction or removal of public or private property in connection with initiation or admission into, or continued membership in, any group affiliated with the university, including but not limited to, any student, campus, fraternal, academic, honorary, athletic, or military organization.
+- The sorority and fraternity community shares the university definition of hazing, "Hazing is any intentional, knowing, or reckless action, request, or creation of circumstances that: endangers the health or safety of any individual, causes or presents a substantial risk of physical injury, serious mental distress, or personal humiliation to any individual, or involves the destruction or removal of public or private property in connection with initiation or admission into, or continued membership in, any group affiliated with the university, including but not limited to, any student, campus, fraternal, academic, honorary, athletic, or military organization.
 It is not a defense to the violation of this section that the hazing participant provided explicit or implied consent.
 Apathy or acquiescence in the presence of hazing are not neutral acts; they are violations."

 - Your student will sign that he/she understands this policy when they sign their membership acceptance card (bid card) with the chapter that they join.